AdaGold/video-store-api/README.md

 ##### Errors & Edge Cases to Check

-- The API should return back detailed errors and a status `400: Bad Request` if the customer does not exist
+- The API should return back detailed errors and a status `404: Not Found` if the customer does not exist
-- The API should return back detailed errors and a status `400: Bad Request` if the video does not exist
+- The API should return back detailed errors and a status `404: Not Found` if the video does not exist
 - The API should return back detailed errors and a status `400: Bad Request` if the video does not have any available inventory before check out

 ##### Hint: Params Not Nested